iaanimashaun/iaanimashaun/README.md

-### Hi there, I'm Ibrahim 👋
+## Hi there 👋, my name is Ibrahim
+### AI Enthusiast | Medical Doctor.

-## I'm a Physician with great passion for AI
+I am a medical professional with great passion for artificial intelligence and how it can be applied to enhance the healthcare industry.

+- 🔭 I’m currently working on Multi-Label Chest Xray Classification
-- 🌱 I’m currently learning everything AI in Strive School
+- 🌱 I’m currently learning Everything AI at  ([Strive School](https://strive.school/))
 - 👯 I’m looking to collaborate with anyone interested in AI
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 💬 Ask me about Anything and Everything